-9 Modifications to the amendment
+12. Modifications to the amendment

 After considering any comments received from the public and government agencies, the WAPC may recommend that the Minister modify the amendment.
-The Minister may approve the amendment, with or without any modifications in response to submissions, or decline to approve.
+The Minister may approve the amendment, with or without modifications in response to submissions, or may decline to approve the amendment.

-10 Final outcome
+13. Final outcome

 The recommendations of the WAPC, including any modifications, along with the determination of the Minister, are published in a report on submissions.
-Anyone who has made a submission, along with affected landowners, will receive a copy of this document when the amendments are gazetted to give it legal effect.
+Anyone who has made a submission, along with affected landowners, will receive a copy of this document when the amendment is gazetted to give it legal effect.